-A colorful and ultra fresh tartare made of lightly wasabi spiced tuna, cilantro-lime avocado dices and watermelon for a fresh start this summer!
+A colorful and fresh tartare made of lightly spiced tuna, cilantro-lime marinated avocado dices and juicy watermelon for a fresh start this summer!

-It’s hot, I don’t know for you but here in Spain it’s just terribly hot outside.
+It’s hot, I don’t know for you but here in Spain it’s just terribly hot outside this summer.
 No way I’m going to cook anything on the stove for a while… I need freshness, I need light, I need easy-breezy, so no better recipe for hot summer nights than a nice tuna tartare, right?

 Better safe than sorry

 Tartares, whether it’s beef, salmon, tuna, are so easy to make and frankly super delicious BUT being made with raw meat/fish you need to extra careful with it’s manipulation and make sure it’s the freshest it could be!

 Here are my golden rules: